-Beit Venezia is operated by the Centro Veneziano di Studi Ebraici Internazionali, a government-certified Italian non-profit Foundation and its twin US 501(c)3 non profit organization, the Venice Center for International Jewish Studies.
+Beit Venezia was established in 2009 and is operated by the Centro Veneziano di Studi Ebraici Internazionali, a government-certified Italian non-profit Foundation and its twin US 501(c)3 non profit organization, the Venice Center for International Jewish Studies.

 Marc M. Epstein, Professor at Vassar College N.Y. – Managing Director (Direttore)

 Shaul Bassi, Professor at Ca’ Foscari University of Venice – President (Presidente)